simao-ferreira/dotfiles/i3/APPEARANCE.md

 To update the URxvt color scheme with pywal is necessary to add to `~/.bashrc` or `/.zshrc` the following line:
 `setsid wal -i <wallpaper-name>`

-This will as well change the wallpaper to the one set as image, and run every time a terminal is run.
+This will as well change the wallpaper to the one set as image, and run every time a terminal is started.

 [Pywal](https://github.com/dylanaraps/pywal) sets it's configurations to `.cache/wal`, to enable it by default a line must be added to `.i3/config` from there will set colors at launch.
 It is possible to define a template and make it run the same configurations always.
-This will by run at start, an can overrun other configurations previously set.
+This will by run at start, and will overrun other configurations previously set.

 The color palette of `.Xresources` will not change directly so neither rofi or i3bar will change.
 Rofi and URxvt can be configured differently for this, or an external package can be used to manage this, this is also true to i3bar, since i3bar does not use system or `Xresources` to get it's configuration.